Atakapa: History

 Atakapa oral history says that they originated from the sea.
 An ancestral prophet laid out the rules of conduct.

 The first European contact with the Atakapa may have been in 1528 by survivors of the Spanish Pánfilo de Narváez expedition.
 These men in Florida had made two barges, in an attempt to sail to Mexico, and these were blown ashore on the Gulf Coast.
 One group of survivors met the Karankawa, while the other probably landed on Galveston Island.
 The latter recorded meeting a group who called themselves the Han, who may have been the Akokisa.
+Among the survivors was Álvar Núñez Cabeza de Vaca who later wrote an account of several years living among the Indians of the Texas coast.

 18th century

 In 1703, Jean-Baptiste Le Moyne, the French governor of La Louisiane, sent three men to explore the Gulf Coast west of the Mississippi River.
 The seventh nation they encountered were the Atakapa, who captured, killed and cannibalized one member of their party.
 In 1714 this tribe was one of 14 that were recorded as coming to Jean-Michel de Lepinay, who was acting French governor of Louisiana between 1717 and 1718, while he was fortifying Dauphin Island, Alabama.

 The Choctaw told the French settlers about the "People of the West," who represented subdivisions or tribes.
 The French referred to them as les sauvages.
 The Choctaw used the name Atakapa, meaning "people eater" (hattak 'person', apa 'to eat'), for them.
 It referred to their practice of ritual cannibalism related to warfare.

 A French explorer, Francois Simars de Bellisle, lived among the Atakapa from 1719 to 1721.
 He described Atakapa feasts including consumption of human flesh, which he observed firsthand.
 The practice of cannibalism likely had a religious, ritualistic basis.
 French Jesuit missionaries urged the Atakapa to end this practice.

 The French historian Antoine-Simon Le Page du Pratz lived in Louisiana from 1718 to 1734.
 He wrote:

 Louis LeClerc Milfort, a Frenchman who spent 20 years living with and traveling among the Muscogee (Creek), came upon the Atakapa in 1781 during his travels.
 He wrote:

 In 1760, the French Gabriel Fuselier de la Claire came into the Attakapas Territory, and bought all the land between Vermilion River and Bayou Teche from the Eastern Atakapa Chief Kinemo.
-Shortly after that a rival Indian tribe, the Appalousa (Opelousas), coming from the area between the Atchafalaya and Sabine rivers, exterminated the Eastern Atakapa.
+Shortly after that a rival Indian tribe, the Opelousa, coming from the area between the Atchafalaya and Sabine rivers, exterminated the Eastern Atakapa.
 They had occupied the area between Atchafalaya River and Bayou Nezpique (Attakapas Territory).

 William Byrd Powell (1799–1867), a medical doctor and physiologist, regarded the Atakapan as cannibals.
 He noted that they traditionally flattened their skulls frontally and not occipitally, a practice opposite to that of neighboring tribes, such as the Natchez Nation.

 The Atakapa traded with the Chitimacha tribe.
 In the early 18th century, some Atakapa married into the Houma tribe of Louisiana.
 Members of the Tunica-Biloxi tribe joined the Atakapa tribe in the late 18th century.